theKeeperOfKeys/SwiftRooibos/README.md

 ## Usage

 Usage examples will be added once the library matures and the API stabilizes.
 For now, explore the Sources/Example/ folder or read the source code.

 ---

 ## Contributing

 Want to help improve Rooibos?
-Amazing!
-I'm sure that there are people who are much smarter than me.

 - Refactor or optimize event handling
 - Add proper documentation
-- Clean up AI-generated code (PLEASE 😭)
+- Replace AI-generated code (PLEASE 😭)
 - Propose new features or patterns